-The Board of Directors as a whole and through its committees oversees the company's risk management.
+As one of its primary responsibilities, the Board of Directors as a whole and through its committees oversees the company's risk management, including our Enterprise Risk Management program.
 Management provides regular reports to the Board on the areas of material risk to the company, and the Board discusses with management the company's major and emerging risks, including operational, technology, privacy, data and physical security, disaster recovery, legal and regulatory risks.
 In addition, the Board regularly reviews the company's strategy, finances, operations, legal and regulatory developments, research and development, manufacturing quality and competitive environment, as well as the risks related to these areas.

-The Audit Committee oversees our Enterprise Risk Management process, the management of risks related to financial reporting, and the annual internal audit risk assessment, which identifies and prioritizes risks related to the company's internal controls in order to develop internal audit plans for future fiscal years.
+The Audit Committee oversees the management of risks related to financial reporting and the annual internal audit risk assessment, which identifies and prioritizes risks related to the company's internal controls in order to develop internal audit plans for future fiscal years.
 The Compensation Committee oversees the management of risks relating to our compensation plans and arrangements.
 The Corporate Governance Committee oversees risks associated with potential conflicts of interest and the management of risks associated with the independence of the Board, as well as the effectiveness of our Corporate Governance Principles and the Board's compliance with our Code of Business Conduct and Ethics.
-The Quality and Innovation Committee oversees risks related to manufacturing quality and environmental, health and safety matters and our strategy and investments in research and development and innovation initiatives.
+The Quality and Innovation Committee oversees risks related to manufacturing quality and environmental, health and safety matters, as well as risks associated with our strategy and investments in research and development and external innovation.
 Each committee of the Board provides periodic reports to the full Board regarding their areas of responsibility and oversight.
 We believe that our Board's active role in risk oversight supports our efforts to manage areas of material risk to the company.